vedi/cocos2dx-store/README.md

     SoomlaApp.setExternalContext(getApplicationContext());
     ```

+> These settings are required inorder to initialize the event handling bridge, and allow _StoreController_ to initiate market purchases.

 That's it!
 Now all you have to do is run the __build_native.sh__ script and you can begin using cocos2dx-store in your game.